-The task force recommends four (4) measurement categories for the measurement of PUE within a data center:
+The task force recommends four (4) measurement categories for the measurement of PUE within a data center facility:

 This is a demand based calculation representing the peak load during a 12-month measurement period.
 IT power is represented by the demand (kW) reading of the UPS system output (or sum of outputs if more than one UPS system is installed) as measured during peak IT equipment utilization.
-Total data center power is measured at the data center boundary (e.g. point of electric feed for Mixed-Use Data Centers or utility meters for Dedicated Data Centers) and is typically reported as demand kW.
+Total data center power is measured at the utility meter(s) and is typically reported as demand kW on the utility bill.
 As this is a snapshot measurement, the true impact of fluctuating IT or mechanical loads can be missed.
 However consistent measurement can still provide valuable data that can assist in managing energy efficiency.
 PUE category 0 may only be used for all-electric data centers i.e. it cannot be used for data centers that also use other types of energy (e.g. natural gas, district chilled water, etc.).

 This is a consumption based calculation.
 The IT load is represented by a 12-month total kWh reading of the UPS system output (or sum of outputs if more than one UPS system is installed).
 This is a cumulative measurement and requires the use of kWh consumption meters at all measurement points.
-The total energy must include all fuel types that enter the data center boundary (electricity, natural gas, chilled water, etc).
-In a Dedicated Data Center building, this will include all energy captured on utility bills; for a Mixed-Use Data Center, all the same fuels must be sub-metered if they cross into the data center boundary.
-Annual reading should reflect 12 consecutive months of energy data.
+The total energy is typically obtained from the utility company bills by adding the 12 consecutive monthly kWh readings as well as annual natural gas or other fuel consumption (converted to kWh) if present.
 This measurement method captures the impact of fluctuating IT and cooling loads and therefore provides a more accurate overall performance picture then PUE Category 0.